skailasa/rusty-task/README.md

 - [Parallel and Distributed Computing in Python with Dask, Borbeau, McCarty and Pothina, 2020](https://www.youtube.com/watch?v=EybGGLbLipI&ab_channel=Enthought)
 	- Dask tutorial for users, documents the API.

+### Questions

+- What is a good format for on disk data for a MVP?
+HDF5?
+Are there alternatives??
+(NetCDF?)